teilomillet/gollm/README.md

 `gollm` is actively maintained and under continuous development.
 We welcome contributions and feedback from the community.

+## Philosophy

+gollm is built on a philosophy of pragmatic minimalism and forward-thinking simplicity:

+1. **Build what's necessary**: We add features and capabilities as they become needed, avoiding speculative development.

+2. **Simplicity first**: Every addition should be as simple and straightforward as possible while fulfilling its purpose.

+3. **Future-compatible**: While we don't build for hypothetical future needs, we carefully consider how current changes might impact future development.

+4. **Readability counts**: Code should be clear and self-explanatory.
+If it's not, we improve it or document it thoroughly.

+5. **Modular design**: Each component should do one thing well, allowing for easy understanding, testing, and future modification.

+This philosophy guides our development process and helps us maintain a lean, efficient, and adaptable codebase.
+We encourage all contributors to keep these principles in mind when proposing changes or new features.

+## Contributing

+We welcome contributions that align with our philosophy!
+Whether you're fixing a bug, improving documentation, or proposing new features, your efforts are appreciated.

+To get started:

+1. Familiarize yourself with our [philosophy](#philosophy) and development approach.
+2. Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+3. Look through our [issues](https://github.com/teilomillet/gollm/issues) for something that interests you.
+4. Fork the repository, make your changes, and submit a pull request.

+Remember, the best contributions are those that adhere to our philosophy of pragmatic minimalism and readability.
+We encourage you to include examples and clear comments with your code.

+If you have any questions or ideas, feel free to open an issue or join our community chat.
+We're always excited to discuss how we can improve gollm while staying true to our core principles.

+Thank you for helping make gollm better!

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.